 Waiting to see potty training readiness signs from your child makes not only perfect sense, but it also helps to reduce any resistance from him/her which in turn would turn potty training into more of a problem then a parent/child bonding experience.

-→ Read more: How to potty train a girl?
+→ Read more: How to toilet train a girl?

 Signs that your child is ready to start potty training